-For long-lasting action to tackle racial inequality, it really makes an impact to support and champion black-owned businesses and brands.
 There are so many brilliant black-owned fashion brands of all price points and styles, from clothing to jewellery, bags, shoes and more.
-Here are just a few of our favourites that we can’t get enough of and we think you should know about – along with these black-owned beauty brands.
+So we wanted to set aside a space especially to make some noise about them, raise their profile and bring them onto your radar.
+Here are just a few of our favourites that we think are great and that you should know about.

 SIKA was founded in 2005 by Phyllis Taylor, with the vision that fashion has the power and potential to make a positive contribution to society.
 The brand’s ethos is to produce quality ‘made in Africa’ garments for the international market while proving that garment production can successfully have social and environmental responsibilities at its core.

 All SIKA garments are designed in London and handmade in Ghana, Africa.
 As well as its own collections, it has created collaborative lines for ASOS and YOOX.

 lemlem was founded by Ethiopian supermodel, actress and maternal health advocate Liya Kebede.
 The brand is an artisan-driven collection of women’s, men’s, children’s and home goods made entirely in Africa.

 In summer, lemlem collaborated with high street favourite H&M for a new collection showcasing its signature joyous aesthetic play.

 Grace Wales Bonner is ‘informed by broad research encompassing critical theory, musical composition, literature and history,’ for her designs, embracing ‘a multiplicity of perspectives, proposing a distinct notion of luxury, via a hybrid of European and Afro-Atlantic approaches.’